Quantum Speedups for Bayesian Network Structure Learning: Introduction

-Inspired by the results of Ambainis et al.\ we will show that BNSL admits a quantum algorithm running in time $O(1.817^n F)$, where $F \leq n 2^{n-1}$ is the number of local scores given as input.
+Inspired by the results of Ambainis et al., we will show that BNSL admits a quantum algorithm running in time $O(1.817^n F)$, where $F \leq n 2^{n-1}$ is the number of local scores given as input.
 This gives a polynomial speedup as long as $F$ grows subexponentially or very moderately exponentially in $n$.
-To give a polynomial speedup also when $F$ grows more rapidly, we present another, rather different algorithm: we make use of a construction previously given for trading space for time in a broad class of permutation problems \cite{Koivisto10}, including BNSL \citep{Parviainen13}.
+To give a polynomial speedup also when $F$ grows more rapidly, we present another, rather different algorithm: we make use of a construction previously given for trading space for time in a broad class of permutation problems \citep{Koivisto10}, including BNSL \citep{Parviainen13}.
 We give a quantum algorithm running in time $O(1.982^n)$, provided that $F = O(1.453^n)$.
-Both algorithms require a \emph{quantum random access memory} (QRAM) \citep{Giovannetti08}, of which experimental implementations do not yet exit.
+Both algorithms require a \emph{quantum random access memory} (QRAM) \citep{Giovannetti08}, of which experimental implementations do not yet exist.

+Could the base $2$ be lowered also for a classical algorithm?
+Before the present work, the only evidence against has been the lack of progress in faster algorithms.
+Curiously, for a problem variant that ask for a sum over DAGs, the base of the exponential time bound was recently lowered from $3$ \citep{Tian09} to $2.985$ \citep{Koivisto20}.
+We will show that for the maximization variant, similar improvement presumably is not possible: we prove that it would refute the \emph{strong exponential time hypothesis} (SETH) and thus give a way to solve the CNF-SAT problem on $n$ variables in time $O(c^n)$ with some constant $c < 2$.

 The rest of this paper is organized as follows.
 Section~\ref{se:pr} introduces more formally the setup, namely the BNSL problem, the quantum search routine, and QRAM.
 Section~\ref{se:lo} gives our first algorithm and Section~\ref{se:po} the second.
+The connection to SETH is presented in Section~\ref{se:seth}.
 In Section~\ref{se:cm} we discuss some open problems and the role of QRAM.